raspberrypilearning/cd-intermediate-wearables-sushi/en/step_9.md

 + Have a go at combining various different calls to the `animateRainbow` function and your other functions.
 Your imagination is the limit!

-+ You can do loads of cool things using the tricks you've learned with colours, loops and delays.
++ You can do loads of cool things using the tricks you've learned with colours, for loops, and delays.
 If you want to see some more examples, check out the **strandtest** sketch that you used to test out the NeoPixels.

 ![](images/rainbowSmile.png)